Acknowledgements

 Rights and Permissions

 The material in this work is subject to copyright.
 This work may be reproduced, in whole or in part, for noncommercial purposes as long as full attribution to this work is given.
-Any queries on rights and licenses, including subsidiary rights, should be addressed to the ASL team, e-mail: asl-info@worldbank.org
+Any queries on rights and licenses, including subsidiary rights, should be addressed to the ASL team, email: asl-info@worldbank.org

 About the Amazon Sustainable Landscapes Program